Supervised by Joshua William Freeman, LPC-S

 Steve was raised in the little town of New Castle, PA which consists of Italians, Catholics, and some great food!
 He was always a sensitive child often being aware of the emotions of others and how they affected him.
 His life drastically changed, however, when he lost his father to cancer at the age of 15.
 Although this was very difficult for him it led him to become a Christian which has been influential throughout his life.
 In college, Steve obtained his Bachelor of Arts in Psychology at Duquesne and went on to achieve his Master’s Degree in Social Work at the University of Pittsburgh, while also acquiring a license in social work.
 At this point, Steve worked with those who suffered from severe to persistent mental illness.
-Working as a service coordinator, he acquired experience assisting individuals suffering from schizophrenia, depression, addiction, and other mental illnesses.
+Working as a service coordinator, he acquired experience assisting individuals suffering from schizophrenia, depression, addiction, adolescents, those struggling with OCD, and other mental illnesses.
 After working at a mental health care nursing home, Steve began to question his career as a social worker.
 A couple in the past had encouraged him to consider going to seminary, and sensing that his life was at a transition point, he decided to return to school with the hopes of working in Christian ministry.

 While at Dallas Theological Seminary (DTS), Steve spent time in personal counseling wrestling with depression and anxiety.
 This was a difficult time; however, slowly through therapy, friends, and his church Steve was able to find healing and learn a lot through the process.
 He decided to switch into the counseling program after realizing he wanted to work with people one-on-one and receiving confirmation from family and friends.
 He went on to earn his Master’s in Counseling at DTS.